Home Bio- Chronology Auctions Bibliography Links Becoming an Artist Quotes Critics 1883 Magi Who's Who Blog

 #Tweet Edmonia Lewis's biographer @andthatrhymeswi

 Jeannine Atkins, Stone Mirrors.
 The Sculpture and Silence of Edmonia Lewis.
 Atheneum Books for Young Readers.
 2017.
-"A fascinating, tantalizing glimpse. (bibliography) (Verse historical fiction. ages 12-18)"
+"A fascinating, tantalizing glimpse. (bibliography) (Historical fiction in verse. ages 12-18)"

 Susanna W. Gold, The Unfinished Exhibition: Visualizing Myth, Memory, and the Shadow of the Civil War in Centennial America.
 Routlege.
 2017.
 Hardcover ISBN: 978147280668 ebook ISBN: 9781315453132 Supporting novel iconographical interpretations with myriad primary source material, author Susanna W. Gold demonstrates how the art galleries and the audiences who visited them addressed the lingering traumas of battle, the uneasy re-unification of North and South, and the persisting racial tensions in the post-Emancipation era.